 Interactive Dashboard for PFAS Testing in Drinking Water

-MDH is testing for per- and polyfluoroalkyl substances (PFAS) in community water systems (CWSs) across the state.
-A goal of this initiative is to evaluate whether Minnesotans are exposed to PFAS at levels above health-based guidance values in drinking water.
+MDH has tested for per- and polyfluoroalkyl substances (PFAS) in community water systems (CWSs) across the state.
+A goal of this initiative was to evaluate whether Minnesotans are exposed to PFAS at levels above health-based guidance values (HBVs) in drinking water.

 Our Interactive Dashboard for PFAS Testing in Drinking Water shows the status and results of PFAS testing for CWSs in Minnesota.
-In the dashboard maps, you can see which CWSs have been tested so far and see each system's PFAS testing results.
+In the dashboard maps, you can see each CWS's PFAS testing results.

 The Statewide PFAS Monitoring Project has been made possible through funding from the Clean Water Fund and U.S. Environmental Protection Agency.